AlexR44/Quantitative-Fundamental-Analysis/Report.md

 **For Barrick Gold**
 ![](IMAGES/PoCFS%20Barrick.png)

 It was also of interest to observe if a correlation exists between the Cashflow per share and the stock price for each company.
-As shown in the heatmap below, a faily strong correlation exists for the AYA (R=0.85) and SIL (R=0.72).
+As shown in the heatmap below, a strong correlation exists for the AYA (R=0.85) and SIL (R=0.72).

 ![](IMAGES/PtoCFS%20Corr.png)